GenieFramework/Genie.jl/docs/4--Developing_Micro_Apps.md

 # Developing Genie apps

-Starting up ad-hoc web servers at the REPL and building small web services scripts works great, but production apps tend to become quicly complex.
-They also have more stringent requirements, like managing dependencies, compressing assets, reloading code, logging, environments, or structuring the codebase in a way which promotes predictable workflows for work in teams.
+Starting up ad-hoc web servers at the REPL and building small web services scripts works great, but production apps tend to become complex very quicly.
+They also have more stringent requirements, like managing dependencies, compressing assets, reloading code, logging, environments, or structuring the codebase in a way which promotes efficient workflows when working in teams.

-Genie apps provide all these features, from dependency management and versioning (using Julia's Pkg -- a Genie app is also a Julia project), to a powerful asset pipeline (using industry vetted tools like Yarn and Webpack), automatic code reloading in development (provided by Revise.jl), and a clear resource-oriented MVC layout.
+Genie apps provide all these features, from dependency management and versioning (using Julia's `Pkg` since a Genie app is a Julia project), to a powerful asset pipeline (using industry vetted tools like Yarn and Webpack), automatic code reloading in development (provided by `Revise.jl`), and a clear resource-oriented MVC layout.

-However, Genie provides a modular approach, allowing to add more components as the need arises.
-You can start with a basic app (which includes dependencies management, logging, environments, and routing) and grow it by sequentially adding DB (ORM) support, high performance HTML view templates with embedded Julia, asset pipeline and compilation, and more.
+Genie enables a modular approach towards app building, allowing to add more components as the need arises.
+You can start with a basic app (which includes dependencies management, logging, environments, and routing) and grow it by sequentially adding DB persistencen support (through the SearchLight ORM), high performance HTML view templates with embedded Julia (via Flax), asset pipeline and compilation, and more.

-To start with, let's see how to set up a basic Genie application.

 ## Setting up a Genie micro-framework project

 Genie packs handly generator features which help bootstrapping and setting up various parts of an application.
-For bootstrapping a new app we need the `newapp` method:
+For bootstrapping a new app we need to invoke the `newapp` method:

 ```julia
 julia> using Genie